EloiBerlinger/FrontEndGallery-WEB/README.md

 # FrontEndGallery-WEB
-FrontEndGallery-WEB is a front-end widgets gallery for web front-end programmers (You can fond searchbars, inputs styles etc...)
+FrontEndGallery-WEB is a front-end widgets gallery for web front-end programmers (You can find searchbars, inputs styles etc...)